porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/buttons/guidelines.md

 ## Alignment

-Depending on the usage of the Button(s) we differ **three types of alignment for viewports S and higher with a minimum screen width of 760 px**.
+Depending on the usage of the Button(s) we generally differ **three types of alignment for viewports S and higher with a minimum screen width of 480 px**.
 You can use all types of alignment within your application, either for stand-alone or for Button groups.
-In best case you should stick to the following recommendations.
-But even if you decide otherwise based on your specific cases: **The most important thing is to maintain consistency within your application when it comes to Button alignments to ensure a good user guidance.**

-### Left
+### Left alignment (F-shaped reading pattern)

 Buttons **on standard pages or in on-page forms** are recommended to be placed **left-justified**, supporting a direct user attention flow: